 - Fine-tune a picture using a preview as the starting point, click and hold the mouse button on a preview thumbnail, and then drag right or left.

 Note: When you apply fixes in a sequence, all previous fixes are automatically applied as soon as you move to a new control.
 For example, if you move from the Balance control to the Exposure control, any changes you performed in the Balance control are automatically applied.

-- To cancel the fix applied while still in the same control, press Ctrl + Z, or, in the menu bar, click Edit > Undo.
+- To cancel the fix applied while still in the same control, press Ctrl-Z, or choose Edit > Undo.

 Note: If you have performed a sequence of fixes (for example, Exposure, Balance, and Contrast, it is not possible to undo changes performed in the step where the Balance was fixed.
 You can undo only the control that you are currently in.

 - To cancel all fixes applied to picture, click Reset.
 The picture is restored to the state it was in at the beginning of the current editing session.

 To fine-tune a picture using a preview as the starting point, click and hold the mouse button, and then drag right or left.